crowdedev/skeleton/README.md

 Because by default skeleton doesn't provide filter.
 To apply request filter, you need to register your own filter or just use filter that provided by bima.

-First, i imagine you are use `mysql` or `postgresql` as driver, you need to add code below into your `todos/dic.go`
+First, i assume you are use `mysql` or `postgresql` as driver, you need to add code below into your `todos/dic.go`

 ```go
 // import "github.com/KejawenLab/bima/v3/listeners/paginations"